rustyrazorblade/cassandra/.build/run-ci.d/README.md

   -x KUBECONTEXT, --kubecontext KUBECONTEXT
                         Use a different Kubernetes context.
   -i URL, --url URL     Jenkins url.
 Suitable when kubectl access in not available.
 Can also be specified via the JENKINS_URL environment variable (and in .build/.run-ci.env)
   -u USER, --user USER  Jenkins user.
-Can also be specified via the JENKINS_USER environment variable (and in .build/.run-ci.env)
+Can also be specified via the JENKINS_USER environment variable (and in .build/.run-ci.env).
+Password read from JENKINS_PASSWORD if set, else prompted
   -r REPOSITORY, --repository REPOSITORY
                         Repository URL.
 Defaults to current tracking remote.
   -b BRANCH, --branch BRANCH